princeton-nlp/SimCSE/README.md

 ****** **New** ******

 Thanks for your interest in our repo!
 Probably you will think this as another "empty" repo of a preprint paper.
 Wait a minute!
 The authors are working day and night to make the code and models available, so you can explore our state-of-the-art sentence embeddings.
 We anticipate the code will be out * **in one week** *.
-So why not star and watch us first and stay tuned?
+Please watch us first and stay tuned!

 4/18: We released our paper.
 Check it out!